jasonchuacodes/dev-notes/Packages/Tailwind.md

 }
 ```

-### Referencing another value
-You can reference a value in your theme.
+You can *reference* a value in your theme.
 You can do so by providing a closure instead of a static value.
 For example, if we have a 'lineHeight' already defined in the theme, we can reference its value for another key like 'fontSize'.
 like this:
 ```js
 theme: {